eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-01-zfs-install.md

 >    This situation sometimes locks down the normal rolling update process by unsatisfied dependencies because the new kernel version, proposed by update, is unsupported by ZFSonLinux.

 What a nice start, ZFS needs its kernel module, but you need to install it manually from ``Archzfs`` [unofficial user repository](https://wiki.archlinux.org/index.php/unofficial_user_repositories#archzfs).
-But there is a huge problem: as Archlinux iso is released at first of each month embeeding the current kernel, at the first kernel upgrade on community list, zfs modules of Archzfs are recompiled for the latest kernel.
+But there is a huge problem: as Arch Linux iso is released at first of each month embeeding the current kernel, at the first kernel upgrade on community list, zfs modules of Archzfs are recompiled for the latest kernel.
 Then the kernel version that embeed your latest archiso image dismatch your zfs module version.

 The workaround is to [build your own archiso](https://wiki.archlinux.org/index.php/Install_Arch_Linux_on_ZFS#Embedding_archzfs_into_archiso) that includes that module.
-What a deception, I just found a way to use [netboot archlinux](../../../2020/04/25/recovery.html) as installer or recovery system.
+What a deception, I just found a way to use [netboot Arch Linux](../../../2020/04/25/recovery.html) as installer or recovery system.

 ### There's always a way, if you're a committer